taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 1.4 	Product Scope

-The software is a web-based service which allows users to use each other’s employee benefits.
+Benefits With Friends is a web-based service which allows users to use each other’s employee benefits.
 The corporate goal of this service is to allow employees of low-earning jobs to maximize the benefits offered by their employers.
+The product will be free and accessed by any web browser.
+Also, the product needs Internet in order to function and display results.

 #### 1.5 	References